TsutomuNakamura/ad_to_nt_ldap/README.md

 This program must be located in AD server because samba-tool on AD only support getting hashed password only from `ldapi://` or `tdb://`.

+### This program only supports syncing user data.
+Syncing group data does not support yet

+Syncing group data might be supported and implemented if some people demand it.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.